eyohah/recipe-roulette/README.md

 ### POST `/api/favorites`

-Saves a recipe to the user's favorites in Supabase.
+Saves a recipe to the user's favorites.

 **Request:**
 ```